-5.7.4 Media independent handover protocol 29
+5.7.4 MIS protocol message types 29

-Media Independent Service for Software-defined networks (SDFNs)
+Media Independent Service for Software-defined radio access networks (SDRNs)

 Introduction

-In recent days, Software-defined networking (SDN)-like paradigm has been interested in wireless network.
+In recent days, Software-defined networking (SDN)-like paradigm has been interested in wireless radio access networks (RANs).
 The SDN approach, characterized by a clear separation of the control and data planes, allows that operators can quicker provisioning and configuration of network connections without requiring independently accessing and configuring each of the network’s hardware devices.
+RAN can be divided into two parts: one is the fronthaul and the other is backhaul.
+The fronthaul is the connection between a new network architecture of centralized baseband controllers and remote standalone radio heads at cell sites.
+(See LTE Base Station Challengers.)
+The backhaul is is similar concept to fronthaul, which, at its simplest, links the mobile network back to the wired network.

-Software-defined network (SDFN) is a radio access fronthaul and backhaul networks to the design of SDN-like approach, where the centralized controller enables radio resource configuration and management in heterogeneous radio access networks (RANs) environment.
+Software-defined radio access network (SDRN) is the RANs (including fronthaul and backhaul) to the design of SDN-like approach, where the centralized controller enables radio resource configuration and management in heterogeneous RAN environment.
 This trend also introduces new challenges in seamless mobility because RANs require the shared nature of radio spectrum for mobile users.

 RANs differ from mobile core networks in that they mostly deal with L1/L2 functions, specifically radio resource management (RRM) at L1/L2, specifically radio-specific functions such as interference, cell ID, neighbor lists, and handover threshold.
-The SDFN, RRM separating from the SDN control functions, enables the seamless handover service to evolve independently.
-The SDFN paradigm also improves adaptability to the diversity of scenarios that will arise from the deployment of a SDN controller in small-cell or multi-radio access technologies.
-In the RANs, the SDFN alleviates seamless mobility by leaving the non-latency-sensitive functions in a SDN controller and the latency-sensitive decisions by leaving the RRM functionality.
+The SDRN, RRM separating from the SDN control functions, enables the seamless handover service to evolve independently.
+The SDRN paradigm also improves adaptability to the diversity of scenarios that will arise from the deployment of a SDN controller in small-cell or multi-radio access technologies.
+In the RANs, the SDRN alleviates seamless mobility by leaving the non-latency-sensitive functions in a SDN controller and the latency-sensitive decisions by leaving the RRM functionality.

-In this Section, we analyze the potential of applying the Media independent services (MIS) framework to SDFN.
-First, we identify use cases for seamless handover where a MIS approach could bring additional benefits in SDFNs.
-Then, we drive the main characteristics of a radio resource management framework to support seamless handover in SDFNs.
+In this Section, we analyze the potential of applying the Media independent services (MIS) framework to SDRN.
+First, we identify use cases for seamless handover where a MIS approach could bring additional benefits in SDRNs.
+Then, we drive the main characteristics of a radio resource management framework to support seamless handover in SDRNs.
 In the framework, we are paying attention to the MIS functions and interfaces.
 In order to illustrate the operation of the framework, we introduce the high-level interactions required between the defined functions to support our use cases.

 MIS framework of IEEE 802.21-2009 standard has been a common platform to support mobility management in heterogeneous networks.
 MIS framework can support seamless handover in heterogeneous RAN networks by using MIES (Media Independent Event Service), MICS (Media Independent Command Service), and MIIS (Media Independent Information Service).
 MIES primitives and messages help MN (Mobile Node) to monitor link status (e.g., signal strength and data rate), and MICS primitives and messages helps MN to control its link layers (physical layer and data link layer) for seamless handover in heterogeneous networks.
 The objective of MIIS is to gain knowledge about all heterogeneous networks in the area of interest of the terminal to facilitate handovers when roaming across these networks.

-It is possible to expect that MIS Framework enables MN to monitor link, allocate resource, and enables seamless handover of MNs in SDFNs.
-The SDFN can be characterized by a clear separation of the MIS control and SDN control planes.
-The SDFN is the simplest solution for future wireless Fronthaul networks integration where various applications connected through SDN networks conserve their independence.
+It is possible to expect that MIS Framework enables MN to monitor link, allocate resource, and enables seamless handover of MNs in SDRNs.
+The SDRN can be characterized by a clear separation of the MIS control and SDN control planes.
+The SDRN is the simplest solution for future wireless radio access networks integration where various applications connected through SDN networks conserve their independence.
 The major inconvenience of this approach is the long handover delay.